Whether you know it or not, your powers of comprehension depend on your powers of distinguishing.

 Psychoanalysis is a weird beast: the therapist doesn’t say anything.
 In fact they are not allowed to give you any feedback… if the two therapist I had over the seven years are any indication.

 So you are on your own.
-And you can either distinguish or not, you are either astute or not… and if you are not… bummer.
+And you can either distinguish or not, you are either astute or not… and if you are not… you are shit out of luck.

 I was astute, I inherited the spiritual capacity of astuteness from my father.
 I saw that the two feelings are seemingly always together, inseparable, like the front of your hand and the back of your hand.
 You suppress one, the other one get suppressed with it.